-An introduction to philosophy and its history with emphasis on how philosophy has
+An introduction to philosophy and its history with emphasis on how philosophy has contributed to, and opposed, Christian worldview formation.

 PHI 3123 Cultural Apologetics

 PHI 3153 Makers of the Western Mind:

 PHI 3163 Epistemology

 Advanced seminar in the primary literature of epistemology.
 An analysis of the nature of knowledge and how it relates to truth and belief.
 Treats such questions as: "What is knowledge?," "How is knowledge acquired?," and "What do people know?"
 Topics include: empiricism; rationalism; constructivism; skepticism; epistemology.
 Prerequisite: IDE 1103